aws-powertools/powertools-lambda-python/docs/roadmap.md

 We want to extend Tracer, Metrics, and Logger to support any [AWS Lambda certified observability partner](https://go.aws/3HtU6CZ){target="_blank"}, along with OpenTelemetry.

-At launch, we will support the top [two most requested observability providers](https://github.com/aws-powertools/powertools-lambda-python/issues/1433).
+At launch, we will support Datadog since it's [most requested observability provider](https://github.com/aws-powertools/powertools-lambda-python/issues/1433).
 OpenTelemetry will be a fast follow-up as we need to decide on a stable solution to cold start penalty.

+!!! tip "Help us identify which observability providers we should integrate next.
+Open [feature request](https://github.com/aws-powertools/powertools-lambda-python/issues/new?assignees=&labels=feature-request%2Ctriage&projects=&template=feature_request.yml&title=Feature+request%3A+TITLE){target="_blank"} or by voting `+1` in existing issues"

 **Major updates**